-In the April 2001 issue of the Urology Times, reporter Scott Tennant stated that “the very idea that the pain and symptoms of (‘abacterial’) prostatitis have little or nothing to do with the prostate may be foreign to many urologists”.
-The recently published book by Dr Rodney Anderson and Dr David Wise entitled ‘A Headache in the Pelvis’ promoted the concept that pelvic floor muscle spasm may be largely responsible for the symptoms of abacterial ‘prostatitis’ or CPPS.
-Indeed, many men have now reported significant improvements in their symptoms as a result of treating pelvic floor muscle spasm in the manner promoted in this book.
+In an article entitled “Is prostatitis related to pelvic muscle dysfunction?”
+(Urology Times April 2001), reporter Scott Tennant stated that “the very idea that the pain and symptoms of (‘abacterial’) prostatitis have little or nothing to do with the prostate may be foreign to many urologists”.
+The book by urology professor Rodney Anderson and psychologist David Wise entitled ‘A Headache in the Pelvis’ promotes the concept that pelvic floor muscle spasm may be largely responsible for the symptoms of abacterial ‘prostatitis’ or CPPS.
+Indeed, many men have now reported significant improvements in their symptoms as a result of treating pelvic floor muscle spasm in the manner described in this book.
 So, what exactly is the relationship between pelvic floor muscle spasm and the symptoms of CPPS?

 Do I have Prostatitis or Chronic Pelvic Pain Syndrome?

-Although some studies find only a minority of men with chronic pelvic pain have gross prostate inflammation (as measured by white blood cells, or pus cells, in their expressed prostatic secretions), other studies that look at more subtle markers of inflammation (cytokines) find inflammation in the majority of sufferers.
+Although some studies find only a minority of men with chronic pelvic pain have gross prostate inflammation —as measured by white blood cells (pus cells) in their expressed prostatic secretions— other studies that look at more subtle markers of inflammation (cytokines) find mild inflammation in the majority of sufferers.
 The mystery is what is causing this subtle inflammation?
-Infection is ruled out, although work still goes on, fruitlessly at this stage, to prove that perhaps a stealth virus may be to blame.
+Infection is ruled out, although work still goes on, fruitlessly so far, to prove that perhaps a stealth virus or some other infectious agent may be to blame.
 But recently work with mast cells and nerves points to a more likely culprit: neurogenic inflammation triggered by muscle spasm (discussed further below).
-A useful term for this would be something like “pelvic myoneuropathy” (myo = muscles, neuro = nerves, pathy = disease) (German: “Myoneuropathischer Beckenschmerz”).
-(Read how we arrived at our descriptive new label for CP/CPPS).
-Click here for a definition of Pelvic Myoneuropathy

 An even newer term coined by the NIDDK in 2007 that encompasses both male and female pelvic myoneuropathy (CPPS and IC) is “UCPPS“, which stands for Urologic Chronic Pelvic Pain Syndrome (or Syndromes).